 Do Bearded Dragon Stress Marks Go Away?

 Yes, after the stressor is removed and following your beardie’s next shed, usually stress marks will disappear.

 Young bearded dragons might keep them a little longer, though, whilst they get used to their new surroundings, as we mentioned earlier.

 The amount of time your beardie shows stress marks depends on the stressor.
 For example, following a temperature change in their enclosure, stress marks could last for a few hours.

-Whereas a constant source of stress, such as an unwelcome companion in their tank, could mean the marks remain for weeks.
+Whereas a constant source of stress, such as an unwelcome companion in their

 In general, you can expect stress marks to remain until the source of stress for your beardie is taken away, after which point they will slowly start to fade.